Arctic Fox 1200X1200

 Behaviour

-Are active all year round, they do move around less before winter in order to preserve fat reserves.
-Insulation in winter is dependent on these fat reserves which they build up during the autumn; couple that with their thick fluffy coat and long bushy tail which they use to keep warm when they curl up tightly.
+Arctic foxes are active all year round, although they do move around less before winter in order to preserve fat reserves.
+Insulation in winter is dependent on these fat reserves which they build up during the autumn.
+Using their acute hearing and keen smell, arctic foxes can locate prey under the ice and pounce into the snow to catch them hidden beneath.

 Arcticfox3 2500X1500